 Going a little beyond just recognizing mosquitos if you may be near them, understanding how they are built can also help give some insight into their annoying behavior and why they bite humans.

-Mosquitoes have three main body parts: head, thorax and abdomen.
+Mosquitos are true insects, meaning that they have three main body parts: head, thorax and abdomen.

-Abdomen.
 Mosquitoes have long, narrow abdomens for digesting fluids.
-If you ever have the pleasure of watching a mosquito bite in action, you'll see her translucent abdomen turn red as she feeds.
-To make room for as much blood as possible, they remove water from blood as they drink, squeezing it out the back of the abdomen in tiny droplets.
+The abdomen contains spiracles, which are small openings on either side of the abdomen that let mosquitoes draw in air.
+If you ever study a mosquito while biting, you'll see her translucent abdomen turn red as she feeds.
+To make room for blood, water is squeezed out the back of the abdomen in tiny droplets, creating more space.